 Coyo Taco – Coyo Taco just happens to be where Happy Hour for The Pink Retreat was held last year!
 It’s a great option for an affordable lunch or dinner.

 Piccolo Mondo – Piccolo Mondo is great because they deliver!
 You can either go pick it up with a short walk on Worth Ave., or have it delivered right to your hotel.
-They offer a variety of pastas, sandwiches, and salads.
+They offer a variety of pasta, sandwiches, and salads.
 Perfect for lunch!
 Please note they are a takeout restaurant.

 Surfside Diner – You may have heard of Hamburger Heaven, an iconic Palm Beach eatery known for being a hangout spot of the Kennedys.
 Surfside Diner now resides where that once was.
 Surfside is a modern diner and offers both breakfast and lunch.
 You really can’t go wrong with Surfside!

 Sprinkles Palm Beach – Okay, this isn’t food, but this is a must-do while in Palm Beach!
-The walls are covered with pictures of celebrities who have visited and ate ice cream at Sprinkles.
+The walls are covered with pictures of celebrities who have visited and eaten ice cream at Sprinkles.
 They have ice cream, sorbets, and even frozen yogurts… something for everyone!

 Cafe 155 – This is a perfect stop for your morning coffee, a breakfast sandwich, or a quick lunch.
 Cafe 155 is conveniently located in The Colony Hotel.